oversticht/lego-rcx-lejos/README.md

 Java 5 is the maximum version for leJOS and the minimum version voor Apache Ant 1.9.14 so Java 5 is just right.
 An Ant build script can compile the java source code and send it directly to the RCX, all from the programming environment.

+## Jikes
+To get rid of the Java 5 dependency, I switched to using Jikes for the classes that run on the RCX.
+Though the Jikes compiler has been unsupported for a long time, it works well for Java 1.1 which we need for leJOS.
+Classes that run on a PC can be compiled with a modern Java compiler.
+I use OpenJDK14 (OpenJ9).

 ## Scratch
 To allow easier access to programming the RCX for children, I developed a minimal Scratch/SB3-to-leJOS/RCX compiler:
 * https://github.com/swolla/scratch-lejos-rcx